Mingkai14/DDGWizard/Docs/Installation_Guide.rst

 .. _`the Prediction Part`:

-Prediction Part (for predicting ΔΔG)
+Prediction Part (for Predicting ΔΔG)
 -------------------

 .. raw:: html